Rolex VS Zenith

 The cheapest new Rolex watch available will run you about $1000 more than the cheapest Zenith watch and that would be the Rolex Oyster Perpetual 39mm.
+Unlike Zenith, Rolex also has a lower-market line of watches under a different brand called Tudor that comes at a significantly lower price-point than Zenith.
+However, Tudors are not Rolexes.
 Mind you, this is one of those situations where you should also take into consideration the resale value when crunching the numbers.
-Watches are like cars in the sense that as soon as you use it, a good chunk of the value is already lost.
+Watches are like cars in the sense that as soon as you use them, a good chunk of the value is already lost.

 Between these two brands, Rolex has a longer warranty period.
 Zenith only offers a two-year warranty whereas Rolex offers an above-average 5-year warranty period.
 While a 2-year warranty is pretty standard in the luxury watch business, more and more watchmakers are starting to offer longer warranties.

 What is more accurate, a Zenith or a Rolex?
 One of the things that these two watch brands are great at is accuracy, yet each in their own special way.
 Rolex makes a superior mechanical caliber when it comes to overall accuracy and precision.
 Their movements are even more accurate than the standard COSC chronometer.

 This is why you will see the words "Superlative Chronometer" on the dials of modern Rolex watches.
 This means that the watch has an accuracy which a deviation threshold of +2/-2 seconds per day.
 The standard COSC certified watch is -4/+6 seconds per day.